timescale/docs/_partials/_migrate_self_postgres_plan_migration_path.md

 1. Upgrade TimescaleDB to 2.16
 1. Upgrade PostgreSQL to 14 or higher
 1. Upgrade TimescaleDB to 2.17.2.

-If you are currently running versions of TimescaleDB and PostgreSQL that are incompatible,[upgrade PostgreSQL][upgrade-pg] to a supported version before you upgrade TimescaleDB.
+You may need to [upgrade to the latest PostgreSQL version][upgrade-pg] before you upgrade TimescaleDB.

 <SupportMatrix />